See phased return-to-campus and COVID-19 information.

 President Thayne and the Committee on Inclusion and Intercultural Learning awarded the inaugural grants to the following Inclusive Excellence initiatives: The International Food Fair, Intergroup Dialogue Facilitator Training, LVC's Career Closet, and Musical Alliance Workshops with Stephen Wade.

 The late Hobson and Grace '30 Zerbe generously committed their estate to the College to enhance student learning through direct experiences within the Languages Department.
-Their gift will support several initiatives, including the Zerbe Summer Study Abroad Scholarship, which aids French, German, and Spanish majors or minors who need additional financial support to pursue summer study abroad opportunities.
+Their gift will support several initiatives, including the Zerbe Summer Study Abroad Scholarship, which aids language majors or minors who need additional financial support to pursue summer study abroad opportunities.
 Their gift also supported two Fulbright FLTAs this year.

 Through the generosity of alumna JonnaLynn Knauer Mandelbaum '69, B.S.N., M.P.H., Ph.D., a full-tuition scholarship was established to support a student of high promise but limited financial means from sub-Saharan Africa.
 The Almond Tree Scholarship covers tuition, room, board, and taxes, and includes an annual $6,500 stipend for travel and other related expenses.
-The first scholarship was awarded to Shingirai Guchu from Zimbabwe who is enrolled for fall 2017.
+The first scholarship was awarded to Shingirai Guchu from Zimbabwe who enrolled for fall 2017.
+Fatima Madondo and Darrell Tanyaradzwa Duri, also from Zimbabwe, enrolled in fall 2018.